PacketFence Clustering Guide

 systemctl restart packetfence-mariadb

-You should validate that you are able to connect to the MariaDB database even though it is in read-only mode using the MariaDB command line:
+Validate that connection to the MariaDB database is possible even though it is in read-only mode using the MariaDB command line:

 mysql -u root -p pf -h localhost